CyberCoder-IITM/legends_cs611/out/production/legends/README.md

 ### Design Decisions
 - **Item.java** is an abstract class and other items like weapons, armors extend an item.
-- Visitor patter is used to apply/equip an item by an Hero
-- Strategy pattern is used to change how monsters and heroes fight
 - Factories are used at multiple places, like generating the world etc.
 - *Composition over inheritance* is utilized at a few places.
 - *Separation of concerns* is important so each responsibily is encapsulated by different components like Hero, Party, Item etc. Even IO operations are handled in its own class.